The regularity of almost all edge ideals: Background

 \subsection{Tools from graph theory: critical graphs}

 In this section we recall all the necessary notions from graph theory.
-The definition of critical graph (see Definition\til\ref{def:critical}) is quite technical and requires sevaral instrumental concepts.
-We introduce the term ``$(s,t)$-template''.
+The definition of critical graph (see Definition\til\ref{def:critical}) is quite technical and requires several preliminary concepts, in particular that of an ``$(s,t)$-template'', which is a term we coin.
 For the rest we follow~\cite{BaBu} closely, both in notation and terminology.
-Because the concept of critical graph is not yet standard in commutative algebra, we offer several examples meant for the more algebraic readers to illustrate all the unavoidable notational technicalities.
+Because the concept of critical graph is not yet standard in commutative algebra, we offer several examples meant for the more algebraically-inclined readers to illustrate all the unavoidable notational technicalities.

 A \emph{finite simple graph} is a pair $(V_G,E_G)$ where $V_G$ is the (finite) set of \emph{vertices} of $G$ and $E_G\subseteq\binom{V_G}2$ is the set of \emph{edges}.
 That is, the edges have no direction and we allow no multiple edges nor loops.
 For a subset $U\subseteq V_G$, we denote by $G[U]$ the \emph{subgraph of $G$ induced by $U$}, which by definition is the subgraph with vertex set $U$ and the edges of\til$G$ with both endpoints in $U$.